Field Trip: Coral Woods McHenry County

 On the morning of September 23, two enthusiastic birders gathered at Coral Woods Conservation Area in Marengo, IL.
 Coral Woods is an 800-acre site managed by the McHenry County Conservation District that boasts rich habitats, including oak woodland, savanna, sedge meadow, and the country’s largest 80- to 100-year-old sugar maple grove.

 The morning’s brisk 55°F temperatures were accompanied by the calls of numerous Blue Jays.
 In the parking lot, we stumbled across our first bird sighting—a small, flitty, twitchy bird with a crest.
-It stumped us for a bit until it sang, peter-peter-peter.
-It was a Tufted Titmouse!
+He stumped us for a bit until he sang, peter-peter-peter.
+A Tufted Titmouse!
 If you’re looking for sites with lots of Tufted Titmice, Coral Woods is one of my go-to spots in McHenry County to spot these cute birds.

 Walking into the woodlands, it was eerily quiet.
 We were expecting more action, but were only met with distant calls of Black-capped Chickadees and White-breasted Nuthatches.
 Coming out of the woods and into the savanna, the goldenrods’ signature yellow-gold colors complimented the sunrise.
 Several Field Sparrows darted back and forth at eye level over the trail.
 This is when we noticed small movements in a small nearby tree—they were our first warblers of the day, a Palm Warbler and a Yellow-rumped Warbler!